khyati18/Inventory-Control/documentation/DESIGN.md

 - */user*
 	- *inventory.php* - main page of application which displays the list of chemicals available with administration with their description and features.
 	- *cart.php* - to show list of items user has selected and their quantity.
-	- *authenticate.php* - for user authentication
+	- *authenticate.php* - for user authentication.
+	- *order.php* - to display previous orders and their status.
+	- *send_order.php* - script to send order to admin.
+	- *Nav_Bar.html* - user frindly interface to switch between pages.
 - */admin*
-	- admin.html - main page for admin
+	- *admin.html* - main page for admin.
-	- authenticate.php - for admin authentication
+	- *authenticate.php* - for admin authentication.
+	- *requests.php* - to display order request from here he can approve/reject orders.
 - *database.sql* - MySQL dump file for database of the software.
 - */config* - PHP scripts to connect to local MySQL server and database.
 - */js* - contains JavaScripts for user friendly interface.